The Polish Armed Forces in Exile, 1939-1945. Army units and equipment in France and Britain 1940, Air Force and Navy.

 Polish troops began arriving in the United Kingdom on 24 June 1940.
 September 1940 saw the formation of the Polish Corps which was to have a headquarters, two rifle brigades and a cadre for a third, as well as the various supporting arms and corps services.
 The continuing shortage of other ranks and specialists and the overall lack of equipment which prevailed at this time ensured, however, that there were delays in completing the formation.

-Towards the end of 1940 the strength of the Corps was 3,498 officers and 10,884 other ranks making the Polish contribution to the British armed forces by far the most significant of the exile armies.
+Towards the end of 1940 the strength of the Corps was 3,498 officers and 10,884 other ranks making the Polish contribution to the British Armed Forces by far the most significant of the exile armies.
 The shortage of artillery was remedied by the attachment of a regiment of British medium field artillery.
-Since there were no armoured fighting vehicles, armoured personnel formed rifle units.
+Since there were no armored fighting vehicles, armored personnel formed rifle units.

 Polish Air Force